gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/05_operational_security.md

 Your cloud provider should be able to explain what processes are in place to meet the above goals – whether they be procedural or technical.

-A number of recognised standards include controls that cover aspects of configuration and change management processes, includingCSA CCM v3.0.1,SOC 2andISO/IEC 27001:2013.
+A number of recognised standards include controls that cover aspects of configuration and change management processes, including CSA CCM v3.0.1 , SOC 2 and ISO/IEC 27001:2013 .
 Standards differ in terms of the level of detail applied, and those referenced here cover the need for configuration and change management, rather than validation of the process.

 It is worth checking the scope of any certification to verify that configuration and change management processes were covered as part of the assessment.
 If relying on assertions made by a service provider, you need to decide whether you are content with the level of confidence that they give you.

-Without good governance of the service (seePrinciple 4: Governance framework) it is likely that change and configuration management practices will be ineffective.
+Without good governance of the service (see Principle 4: Governance framework ) it is likely that change and configuration management practices will be ineffective.

 #### Additional considerations